 ExxonMobil supports the University of Alaska’s ANSEP (Alaska Native Science and Engineering Program), which works with students starting in middle school to increase university recruitment and retention rates in engineering.

-The Harris Foundation, started by astronaut Bernard Harris, the first African American to walk in space, provides fun, academically enriching summer camps to middle school students from diverse backgrounds.
+The Harris Foundation, started by astronaut Bernard Harris, the first African American to walk in space, provides fun, academically enriching summer camp experiences to middle school students from diverse backgrounds.
 These fun camps offer students the opportunity to explore STEM on a college campus.
-Since 2006, more than 8,700 students have attended.
+Since 2006, more than 12,000 students have attended.

-The Hispanic Heritage Foundation, in partnership with ExxonMobil, identifies, nurtures and prepares future Latino leaders.
+The Hispanic Heritage Foundation, in partnership with ExxonMobil, identifies, nurtures and prepares future Latino leaders in STEM.
 The Hispanic Heritage Youth Awards recognize achievements in math and engineering, while Latinos on the Fast Track, or LOFT, provides mentoring and guidance to promising Hispanic STEM students.

 Society for Hispanic Professional Engineers is committed to enhancing America’s position in STEM by building a strong and talented workforce.
 ExxonMobil sponsors activities and events that reach young Latinos and encourage them toward STEM careers.

 For more than 20 years, ExxonMobil has supported the Society of Women Engineers and its programs to encourage girls toward careers in engineering.
-Invent It!
-Build It!, is an annual signature program that introduces girls to the exciting aspects of engineering.
+Invent It Build It, is an annual signature program that introduces girls to the exciting aspects of hands-on engineering.

-With partner E-Week, ExxonMobil hosts annual Introduce a Girl to Engineering Day events at company sites around the country fun and interactive day of engineering, with the goal to reach middle school students as they make course selections in math and science, while also providing young women with the role models so they can envision a career in engineering.
+With partner DiscoverE, ExxonMobil hosts annual Introduce a Girl to Engineering Day events at company sites around the country fun.
+This fun and interactive day of engineering aims to reach middle school students as they make course selections in math and science, while also providing young women with the role models so they can envision a career in engineering.

-SECME, Inc. is a strategic alliance to partner schools, universities, industry and government agencies to work together to prepare minority youth for STEM careers.
-ExxonMobil provides several direct grants to the organisation to grow engineers including a Summer Institute for Teachers.
+SECME, Inc. is a strategic alliance to partner schools, universities, industry and government agencies which work together to prepare minority youth for STEM careers.
+ExxonMobil provides several direct grants to the organization to cultivate engineers including a Summer Institute for Teachers.

-Spelman College and ExxonMobil collaborated to create Women in Science and Engineering (WISE) program that targets high-achieving African American women pursuing degrees in the physical sciences and provides mentoring and support.
-These young women eventually graduate from a joint engineering program at Georgia Tech.
+Spelman College and ExxonMobil collaborated to create the Women in Science and Engineering (WISE) program that targets high-achieving African American women pursuing degrees in the physical sciences and provides mentoring and support.
+These young women eventually graduate with a degree from a joint engineering program at Georgia Tech and Spelman.